List of east–west roads in Toronto: Dixon Road

 Dixon Road was named after the Dixon family and was previously named Malton Road.
 George and Thomas Dixon constructed sawmills on their properties abutting the road in 1818 and 1823, respectively.
-Dixon begins as a westward continuation of Scarlett Road at its northern terminus and travels west to Highway 427, where it ends by defaulting into Airport Road (named after Toronto Pearson International Airport, located on the west side of the highway), after crossing into Mississauga, which itself continues northwest through Peel Region to the boundary of Simcoe County.
+Dixon Road begins as a westward continuation of Scarlett Road at its northern terminus and travels west to Highway 427, where it ends by defaulting into Airport Road (named after Toronto Pearson International Airport, located on the west side of the highway), after crossing into Mississauga, which itself continues northwest through Peel Region to the boundary of Simcoe County.
 The stretch between Highway 427 and Martin Grove Road is often referred to as the "Airport Strip", due to the large numbers of hotels serving the airport.

 Orfus Road

 Orfus Road is in the Yorkdale neighbourhood and runs between Caledonia Road and Dufferin Street.
 It mainly consists of outlet stores (mostly fashion), the Yorkdale Adult Day School and the Rinx entertainment complex.